1Shot-API/x402/typescript/packages/1shotapi-x402/README.md

 # @1shotapi/x402-facilitator

-The official 1Shot API facilitator package for the x402 Payment Protocol.
+The official [1Shot API](https://1shotapi.com) facilitator package for the x402 Payment Protocol.
 This package enables you to integrate x402 payments into your server via 1Shot API's managed facilitator service, enabling seamless payment verification and settlement.

+Check out the 1Shot API [x402 documentation](https://docs.1shotapi.com/x402/index.html) and install the 1Shot API [skill package](https://github.com/1Shot-API/skills) for building with agentic coding tools.

+## Setting up your 1Shot API Account

+1. Create a free account at https://1shotapi.com
+2. Create a server wallet on the network you want to process payments on & deposit gas tokens.
+3. Import the `transferWithAuthorization` method for your target payment token.

 ## Installation